You might have heard of the term ‘Everesting’ but you haven’t seen a challenge like this one!

 - Rides must be ridden in sequential order from the Haute Route vEveresting Challenge, Ride Channel within FulGaz.

 - Rides will be forced into reactive mode

 - Rider weight is the ONLY setting that can be adjusted by the rider and must be accurate in FulGaz settings.
 All other settings will be locked.

 - Slope Scaling is available for you to use as you wish.

 - In you need to stop mid-ride for a toilet break, rest etc please leave the video running, DO NOT PAUSE RIDE.

 - The Quarter and Basecamp Everesting finishing lines won’t strictly occur at the end of that ride, please do your best to keep going until the end of the ride and upload the full ride.

 - Rides can be downloaded or streamed however an unstable internet connection may hinder your challenge results.

 Feel like taking on this challenge in a supportive, fun environment with other ‘vEVERESTERS’ cheering you onto the finish line?
-We are setting up a number of live sites across Australia and Europe where you can book in a time, choose your equipment preference and join us for some fun!
+We are setting up a number of live sites in Europe where you can book in a time, choose your equipment preference and join us for some fun!